 Silent cyclists and snakes

-We struck out along the road from Malpaisillo, appreciating the fantastic weather.
-The temperature must have been at least 35°, but by now we were used to it, and we enjoyed it.
+We struck out along the road from Malpaisillo.
+It was incredibly hot and humid, but by now we were used to it, and we enjoyed it.
 After about half an hour we caught sight of the volcano, its black slopes dramatically contrasting with the lush greenery surrounding it.
 We quickened our pace, and after a couple of hours we reached a path which looked like it was going in the right direction.
 We passed a guy on a bike after a short way, and asked him if we were going the right way.
-He confirmed that we were, but told us it was a 10km walk to the volcano.
+He said that we were, but told us it was a 10km walk to the volcano.
 This was a blow – to walk all the way there and back would take at least four hours, by which time it would be dark.
-Buses stop running long before sunset in this part of the world, so we decided we couldn’t go all the way, but we decided to walk as far as we could.
+Buses stopped running long before sunset, so we couldn’t go all the way, but we decided to walk as far as we could.

 Initially our friend on the bicycle left us, but after about 10 minutes, he reappeared, and said he would walk with us.
 It was nice to have some company, but communication was difficult.
-My attempts at Spanish seemed to go down worse than usual, perhaps because very few travellers come this way, so foreign accents are a rarity.
-The cyclist spoke no English, so we mostly walked in silence.
+My attempts at Spanish seemed to go down worse than usual, and the cyclist spoke no English, so we mostly walked in silence.
 But I managed to establish that it was always this hot here, that there were often earthquakes, the volcano had erupted two years earlier, and that there were not many snakes around, but they were big.
-Lobi grinned disturbingly as he said this.

 We walked for about an hour and a half before deciding to give up.
-Disappointingly, for most of the way we couldn’t even see the volcano, but it had been interesting.
+For most of the way we couldn’t even see the volcano.
 We saw no snakes, thankfully, though we did see one enormous, foot-long lizard.
 At about 4pm we reached the main road, and waited for a bus back to León.